chauff/cse1500-web-transcripts/How-to-use-VSC.md

 The menu that appears on the left has an entry *Collaborators*: click on it and add your partners.

+### Octotree
+[Octotree](https://www.octotree.io/) is a chrome extension that makes it easy to view code on Github.
+It creates a tree view of the whole project on the left or right side of the browser.

 ### Local vs. remote repository

 The repository created on GitHub is considered as the **remote repository** - all team members contribute code to this remote repository.
 Every team member also has a **local repository**, the repository residing on a team member's physical machine.
 When a team member makes code changes, these are first recorded in the **local repository** and then in a second step recorded in the **remote repository**.